Paul Dalio

 Paul Dalio (born December 8, 1979) is an American screenwriter, director and composer.
-His first film, Touched with Fire, inspired by his struggles overcoming bipolar disorder, premiered at SXSW in March 2015 and was released theatrically in February 2016.
+His first film, Touched with Fire, was inspired by his struggles overcoming bipolar disorder, and premiered at SXSW in March 2015 and was released theatrically in February 2016.

 Early life

 Paul Dalio was born on December 8, 1979, and grew up in Wilton, Connecticut.
 He is the son of hedge fund billionaire Ray Dalio.
 His grandfather, Marino Dallolio, was a New York jazz musician, who played the clarinet and saxophone.

 He was educated at St. Luke's School in New Canaan, Connecticut.
 In 2004, Dalio received a bachelor's degree from the NYU Tisch School of the Arts dramatic writing program.